arctic-hen7/arctic-hen7.github.io/src/blog/dev/safari-gradient-text.md

 -webkit-box-decoration-break: clone;
 ```

 Yep, that's all.
-That will fix the problem completely on Safari!
+That should fix the problem completely on Safari!
 If you want an example, this is in use on this very website in the `pageHeader.njk` component, which you can see [here](https://github.com/arctic-hen7/arctic-hen7.github.io/blob/cef3ee6b1715c1fb02f498188e57f2c746997dff/src/_includes/components/pageHeader.njk#L4)!

 In case this solution didn't work for you, there's a StackOverflow thread [here](https://stackoverflow.com/questions/44963978/safari-on-ios-not-displaying-text-when-using-background-clip-and-text-fill-color) with a few other options that will hopefully work for you!